zeroDivZero/notes-android/notes/accessibility/0_overview.md

 * Clickable items
 * Text and image contrast

-Automated, but no guarantees on app's a11y and no replacement for manual testing.
+Automated, but no replacement for manual testing.

 ## Switch Access